k78ma/quartz/content/2B/SYDE 252/Analog and Digital Signals.md

 - For example, a binary signal is digital because it can only take 0 or 1.
 - Often confused with discrete time but not the same!

-[[Continuous Time and Discrete Time]] qualify the nature of the signal along the horizontal (time) axis.
+[[Continuous Time and Discrete Time Signals]] qualify the nature of the signal along the horizontal (time) axis.
 Analog and Digital qualify the nature of the signal amplitude (vertical axis).